revam/node-git-monorepo/README.md

   Upper-cased HTTP method for request.
 - `url_fragment`
   \<[String](.)>
-  The full URL or tail of the url.
+  A fragement of or the full url.
 Will extract repository from here if possible.
 - `headers`
   \<[Headers](.)
   | [Array](.)